vjcitn/SpatialData.apps/README.md

 Install with `BiocManager::install("vjcitn/SpatialData.apps")`.

+NB: `crop_spd_simple("JanesickBreastXeniumRep1")` will be slow to start but after selection, the 'types' tab will provide a plotly interface to the selected cells and their types as declared in the table variable given as 'typetag'.

 `example(crop_spd_app, ask=FALSE)` will start the app.
 The sidebar panel explains operations.
 You have the opportunity to use mouse clicks to define a region of interest.
 The "closepath"